Dope-Otaku/dope-otaku/README.md

 <h3>

-- 🔭 I’m currently a Software Engineering Intern
+- 🔭 I’m currently a Senior Data Analyst
 - 🌱 I’m currently learning Microservice architecture and Django
 - 👯 I’m looking to collaborate on projects based on React, FastAPI, NextJs, Flask and Django!
 - 💬 Ask me about anything Python and Nextjs!